Celebrating the Women of the Commonwealth 2018

-The first ever WOW Commonwealth will be held in Brisbane over the weekend 31 March -2 April.
-WOW Commonwealth will bring together the women and girls of the many countries of the Commonwealth of Nations, to create an event connecting the lives, stories and hopes of women, their challenges and their achievements.
+The first ever WOW – Celebrating the Women of the Commonwealth will be held in Brisbane over the weekend 31 March -2 April.
+WOW – Celebrating the Women of the Commonwealth will bring together the women and girls of the many countries of the Commonwealth of Nations, to create an event connecting the lives, stories and hopes of women, their challenges and their achievements.

 Footscray Community Arts Centre (FCAC), a community-engaged, contemporary arts centre working with local, regional and international communities, will be presenting WOW Melbourne in 2017.
 FCAC are excited by the potential of WOW Melbourne to respond creatively to locally, nationally and internationally relevant themes in a way that is deeply representative of our community whilst celebrating diversity and ensuring women are firmly positioned contemporary Australian civic narrative.